Fizzytpc/Fizzytpc/README.md

 - 👋 Hi, I’m @Fizzytpc
-- 👀 I’m interested in Gaming an creating code
+- 👀 I’m interested in Gaming and creating code
 - 🌱 I’m currently learning PHP and Databases
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me through discord: FTCTPC (username)
+- 📫 How to reach me through discord: FIMO046 (username)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: coding is fun